Konigj/Konigj/README.md

 - 👋 Hi, I’m @Konigj
-- 👀 I’m interested in learning coding.
+- 👀 I’m interested in learning code.
 - 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to work as a remote developer
 - 📫 How to reach me jkonig712@gmail.com